JahanA23/JahanA23.github.io/README.md

 ## Work Experience

-Night replenishment
-Waitrose & Partners
-11/2024 - 01/2025,
-Full-time (temporary position)
+Night replenishment Waitrose & Partners 11/2024 - 01/2025, Full-time (temporary position)

-Achievements/Tasks
-Spotting, stacking shelves and Online shopping for customers.
+Achievements/Tasks Spotting, stacking shelves and Online shopping for customers.
 Enjoyable experience with practical technological training.

-Retail Assistant
-Primark
-05/2022 - 04/2023,
+Retail Assistant Primark 05/2022 - 04/2023,

-Achievements/Tasks
-Worked as a retail assistant, I was doing various work such as tills, departments, refund & exchange
+Achievements/Tasks Worked as a retail assistant, I was doing various work such as tills, departments, refund & exchange

 Contributed to an individual target of 175 items scanned per hour

 Collaborated responsibility for the headset to let security know of any issues and communicate to managers accordingly
-Team Member
-Domino's Pizza
-08/2021 - 04/2022,
-Achievements/Tasks
-Contributed as a team preparing, making, and boxing up the Pizzas.
-Worked as a team helping customers.
-Demonstrated 30+ pizza toppings
-Volunteering
-Barnardo's
-2019,
-Achievements/Tasks
-Worked to label items to help customers while gaining experience for the Duke of Edinburgh

 Education
 HND., Computing | Harrow, Richmond & Uxbridge Colleges (2024)

 HNC., Computing |  Harrow, Richmond & Uxbridge Colleges (2023)

 Micro-credential., Coding | The Open University(2023)

 Level 3 Diploma., Information Technology | Stanmore College (May 2022)